RichardAH/ammhook/README.md

 To deposit liquidity into the AMM Remit the two currencies the AMM contains in the correct ratio.
 To discover these check the state keys A and B, the data for which is XFL LE.
 Specifying an XFL LE between 0 and 0.05 as a HookParameter in this remit changes the LP holder's fee vote.

 ## Withdraw
 To withdraw send an empty remit.
 100% of the LP's share of the two currencies will be remitted back to them.
+To withdraw less than 100% of the user's LP tokens, submit with HookParameter "WDR" containing the number of LP tokens to liquidate.

 ## Trade
 To trade against the AMM remit one of the two currencies to receive an emitted remit of the other.